-Seller obligations include providing accurate information regarding any past issues such as water damage, termites, mold infestation, structural problems, zoning violations, or non-compliance with building codes.
+Seller obligations include providing accurate information regarding past issues such as water damage, termites, mold infestation, structural problems, zoning violations, or non-compliance with building codes.

-Navigating the complexities associated with adhering to Florida-specific regulations and requirements necessitates collaboration among all stakeholders involved in a real estate transaction – including attorneys, title agents, lenders, inspectors, appraisers – each contributing their expertise towards ensuring an outcome that fosters confidence and security for all parties concerned.
+Navigating the complexities associated with adhering to Florida-specific regulations and requirements necessitates collaboration among all stakeholders involved in a real estate transaction – including attorneys, title agents, lenders, inspectors, and appraisers – each contributing their expertise towards ensuring an outcome that fosters confidence and security for all parties concerned.